dimaglushkov/dotfiles/README.md

 # dotfiles
 Dotfiles and configuration
 ## Installation script
+**WARNING!
+There is still a lot of work to be done.
+Do NOT launch this script unless you've set $DOTFILES to the location of this directory**

 You can simply install configs from this repo by running `install` script.
 It's simply going to replace existing dotfiles & configs with ones from this repo.
 ### Usage
 WARNING: there is still a lot of work to be done.
 Do NOT launch this script unless you've set $DOTFILES to location of this directory.